vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/provisioning-cloudfront-with-terraform.md

 d123456789abcdef.cloudfront.net.
 ```

 If everything went well then you should be able to open the URL in the browser.

-## Conclusion

 I started this notes explaining how to add HTTPS using CloudFront, but I ended-up realizing that two concepts at the same time can be confusing so I decided to split them in two.
 This way, we can test things in sequence, and ensure that all the preconditions work for SSL.
 Next let's explore about how to add SSL certificate to our CloudFront distribution.

 ### ACM Certificate for HTTPS